skrub-data/skrub/doc/index.rst

 .. currentmodule:: dirty_cat

-`dirty_cat` facilites machine-learning on non-curated categories:
+`dirty_cat` facilitates machine-learning on non-curated categories:
 **robust to morphological variants**, such as typos.

 |

-.. rubric:: Automatically injest a heterogeneous dataframe
+.. rubric:: Automatically ingest a heterogeneous dataframe

-:class:`SuperVectorizer`: a high-level transformer to easily turn a non-normalized pandas dataframe to a numpy array for machine learning.
+:class:`SuperVectorizer`: a high-level transformer to easily turn a non-normalized pandas dataframe into a numpy array for machine learning.

 |

-.. rubric:: Like OneHotEncoder but for non-normalized cateories
+.. rubric:: Like OneHotEncoder but for non-normalized categories

 * :class:`GapEncoder`, scalable and interpretable, where each encoding dimension corresponds to a topic that summarizes substrings captured.